osadan/toggl/README.md

 I think that's it.

-Other imporvments or suggestions will be welcome
+Other imporvments or suggestions will be welcomegit